Executive Summary:

 Honeybees vs. Native Bees

-Before we begin, it’s essential to know that not all bees have the same job.
+Before we begin, we must know that not all bees have the same job.
 Some bees make honey, and others solely work to pollinate other plants.

-Honeybees use the nectar from flowers to produce sweet, syrupy honey, while native bees use that nectar as fuel while diligently working to pollinate hundreds of plants and flowers.
+Honeybees use the nectar from flowers to produce sweet, syrupy honey, while native bees use that nectar as fuel while diligently pollinating hundreds of plants and flowers.
 Bees are responsible for around 80 percent of pollination worldwide — unless it's grain or wheat, chances are the bees are to thank.

 Honeybees and native bees play defining roles in our ecosystem, and with the bee population under constant threat, anything is worth trying to help protect them.